bloominstituteoftechnology/back-end-project-week/README.md

 * [ ] Store Notes in your Database
 * [ ] Deploy your application to the web

-Build an API Endpoint for each of the following, and connect it to your React App
+Build an API Endpoint for each of the following, and connect it to your React App.
+These should all be read from your Database and scoped to the logged in user.
+Write tests for your endpoints.
 * [ ] Display a list of notes
 * [ ] Create a note with a title and content
 * [ ] View an existing note